-Like most married couples, chances are you share the nearly universal concern of ensuring that your better half is well provided for after your death.
-There are many different ways to ensure that your surviving spouse is well taken care of financially— through insurance, investments, trusts, and other sources of income.
-One of the most effective ways is through the use of what is commonly called an “A/B” trust arrangement.
-This type of trust not only provides a financial resource for your spouse, but it also assures that your assets are ultimately distributed according to your wishes, and that your heirs do not incur any more estate taxes than are absolutely necessary.
+Like many married couples, chances are you share the nearly universal concern of being sure that your better half is well provided for after your death.
+There are many different ways to take care of your surviving spouse— through insurance, investments, trusts, and other sources of income.
+One effective way is through the use of what is commonly called an “A/B” trust arrangement.
+This type of trust not only provides a financial resource for your spouse, but it also assures that your assets are ultimately distributed according to your wishes, and that your heirs do not incur any more estate taxes than are necessary.

 What is an A/B trust?